 MPK students will gain hands-on professional experience through placements with external partner organizations secured by the Faculty.
-The intention of these community placements is for students to integrate the knowledge and skills acquired through the first 8 months of the program within an organization, working within the scope of the practice of kinesiology.
-Placements 2 and Placement 3 must be completed at different organizations to meet the learning objectives of the program.
+The intention of these community placements is for students to integrate the knowledge and skills acquired through the first 8 months of the program within an organization, with ties to the practice of kinesiology.
+Placements 1 and Placement 2 must be completed at different organizations to meet the learning objectives of the program.